June Cleaver: The New Leave It to Beaver

 By the time the 1983 movie Still the Beaver aired on CBS, series star Hugh Beaumont had died.
 As a result, the writers and producers decided to make June a widow.

 June still lives in the same home (211 Pine Street) as the original series was set.
 She lives in the home with her son, Beaver (now a businessman and co-owner of the Cleaver and Rutherford Co. with Clarence "Lumpy" Rutherford) and two grandsons, Kip and Ollie.
 The living arrangement began when Beaver was divorced from his wife, Kimberly, and Beaver was unemployed; it continued after Beaver found work at a business owned by Fred Rutherford and after Beaver got fired for taking a fall for a mistake that Lumpy made and after Lumpy got fired too after confessing that Beaver took the fall for him, they decided to form a competing company together.

 June is a member of the Mayfield City Council.

 June has four grandchildren; in addition to Beaver's sons, Wally (an attorney) and his wife, Mary Ellen, have two children: Kelly (11 in 1985) and baby Kevin.
-Kevin was born in 1986 and age-advanced to 3 years old.
+Kevin was born in 1986 and age-advanced to 4 years old in the following season.
 Wally and his family live next door to his mother.